INSTRUCTIONS TO STAFF 317:35-5-41.2

 This is in addition to the prepaid burial contract that must also be

-is no maximum face value to receive the irrevocable prepaid burial policy or contract exclusion.
-As long as it is irrevocable it is excluded.
+is no maximum face value to receive the irrevocable prepaid burial policy or

-considered in determining the amount that must be counted toward the resource
+must be considered in determining the amount that must be counted toward the

-a face value less than $1,500 cannot have a separate exemption per (c) of this
+that has a face value less than $1,500 cannot have a separate exemption per (c)

 individual has life insurance with a cash value of:

-example, the individual is not resource eligible for SSP, but meets
+this example, the individual is not resource eligible for SSP, but meets

-resource standards for Qualified Medicare Beneficiary Plus benefits, when this is the
+resource standards for Qualified Medicare Beneficiary Plus benefits, when this